The Best Metal-Cutting Saws Can Slice Through Brass, Aluminum, Copper, and More

 FAQs

-The information in this guide provides a comprehensive explanation of the key features of metal-cutting saws.
-However, during our research, we came across some general questions, which we address along with their answers below.
+The information in this guide provides a comprehensive explanation of the key features of the best metal-cutting saws.
+However, during our research, we came across some general questions, which we’ve presented alongside their answers below.

 Q. What is a saw that cuts metal called?